 5. DO treat yourself.
 Put yourself at the top of your gifting list.
 “My ex used to give me things she wanted.
 One year it was a mountain bike, because that was her sport,” recalls Rick, 38, from Ossining, NY.
 “The year we split, I bought myself a fountain pen for Christmas, the kind I’ve wanted since college.
 It’s still one of my favorite things.”
 Showing self-love needn’t be with a material object.
 “Take care of yourself during the holidays,” says Latz.
 “De-stress in healthy ways, with exercise and/or a massage.”

 6. DON’T succumb to peer pressure.
 “Well-meaning friends and family often try to prescribe what traditions are good for you during the holidays, yet you may need to re-evaluate priorities and re-examine expectations,” says Wolfelt.
 “Ask yourself: ‘Do I really enjoy this, or am I doing it just to be doing it in the spirit of tradition?’”
-If you’re not in the mood for your aunt Sarah’s rubbery latkes (or her probing questions), skip her Hanukkah party.
+If you’re not in the mood for your aunt Sarah’s probing questions, skip her holiday party.

 7. DON’T fight the memories of spending holidays gone by with your ex.
 “It’s all but impossible to block out holiday memories spent with a former spouse, and these memories can bring about sudden, sharp feelings of grief,” says Wolfelt.
 “This is a normal, necessary part of the divorce experience.
 When and if it strikes, be compassionate with yourself and don’t be ashamed of your vulnerability.”
 Rather than deny it when strong feelings surface, Wolfelt suggests calling a supportive friend to share the experience.